stevensacks/redux/docs/FAQ.md

 If you do not provide your own `mapDispatchToProps` function when calling `connect`, React-Redux will provide a default version, which simply returns the `dispatch` function as a prop.
 That means that if you _do_ provide your own function, `dispatch` is _not_ automatically provided.
 If you still want it available as a prop, you need to explicitly return it yourself in your `mapDispatchToProps` implementation.

-### Should I only connect my top component, or can I connect multiple components in my tree?

 #### Further information
 **Documentation**